 Once a month, JCPenney Kids Zone has free arts and crafts activities for kids (plus a 10% off coupon for parents to use that day).
 After they’re done, participants get to take home an ID badge, a lanyard Collector’s pin, and a Master’s Medallion after completing six crafts.

-5. Watch for back-to-school backpacks full of free school supplies at Verizon Wireless Zone.
+5. Watch for back-to-school backpacks full of free school supplies at Verizon Wireless Zone in July next year.

-Last year, K – 12 kids received a free backpack when they visited select Verizon retailer Wireless Zone locations.
+Every year, K – 12 kids can receive a free backpack when they visit select Verizon retailer Wireless Zone locations.
 This year’s event took place on July 30, 2023.
 Select locations handed out free backpacks filled with school supplies (no purchase was necessary).
 We expect this giveaway to return next year.
 Just be sure to be first in line — this is a “first come, first served,” event.

 RELATED: How to Get a Free Backpack Filled With School Supplies on July 30